jdgriffith/change/README.md

 ## How It Works

 1. The library parses your Prisma schema into a structured representation
-2. When changes are detected, it compares the new schema with the previous version
+2. When changes are detected (either through watching or checking), it compares the new schema with the previous version
 3. SQL migrations are automatically generated based on the differences
 4. Migrations are stored in your specified directory with appropriate up/down commands
+5. A cached version of the schema is saved between runs to detect changes when running CLI commands

 ## Migration File Structure